tpell114/Option_Arbitrage_Finder/projectSpecification.md

 ### 4.1 Input Format

-The tool accepts a CSV file with the following format:
+The tool accepts a .txt file with the following format:
 ```
 type,strike,bid,ask
 call,100,9.8,10.0